Postnatal depression and perinatal mental health

 - sweating or hot flushes

-- experiencing panic attacks
+- having panic attacks.

-- feeling tense, nervous and on edge
+- feeling tense, nervous or unable to relax

 - having a sense of dread, or fearing the worst